 Isn’t it too soon?
-Didn’t we just spend the entire summer complaining that we weren’t ready for back-to-school commercials?
-Can’t we just wait until the holiday season is behind us?
+Haven’t we spent enough time thinking about tax season?
 Why do we have to talk about RRSPs now?
 That’s supposed to be a January/February thing, isn’t it?

-Ready or not, RRSP season is coming up.
-It’s the two-month period between the start of the year and the deadline to make RRSP contributions (the 2017 RRSP contribution deadline is March 1, 2018).
+RRSP season has a way of creeping up on us.
+It’s the two-month period between the start of the year and the deadline to make RRSP contributions (the 2018 RRSP contribution deadline is March 1, 2019).

 Some Canadians wait until all their income for the year has come in so they can figure out just the right amount to contribute to their RRSPs to maximize tax savings.
 And others put off saving because they forgot about it.
 It can feel like a bit of a mad dash and making one big annual deposit can make budgeting difficult, so this year is the year to get ahead of it.